crabmusket/t3d-bones/README.md

 Want to start your own project based off `t3d-bones`?
 Awesome!
-To get started, you can download a zip of this repository with binaries [from my DropBox][package] (5MB).
+To get started, you can download a zip of this repository with binaries from [the releases page][releases] (7MB).
 If you're a `git` user, you can also just clone this repository somewhere:

     git clone git@github.com:eightyeight/t3d-bones.git myAwesomeGame